hoster-ai/js-client/README.md

 # Hoster.AI JavaScript Client

+# JavaScript Client for Hoster.AI

-This is the JavaScript client for Hoster.AI.
-It provides an easy-to-use interface for interacting with the Hoster.AI API.
+This is the JavaScript client for Hoster.AI, providing an easy-to-use interface for interacting with the Hoster.AI API.

 ## Installation